 You’ll need some plug converters to charge your phone.

 In case you don’t already know, you can’t plug your (assuming you’re American) electronics into sockets in the UK without an adapter.
 We took one that a family member gave us, but the Airbnbs we stayed in each had several.
-You can order cheap ones on Amazon.
+It wouldn’t hurt to take one with you.
+This one is compact with a few outlets and USB plugs.

 You’ll need money too.